 Our expert guests shared the best practices of the most successful learning models (César Bona, Toni García Arias and Miguel Ángel Montoya) and we heard how disruptors (The Tik Tok Professor and Mr Galingo), the new influencers who have broken the rules to connect with younger audiences, are exploring new avenues.

 Our CEO Marta Muñiz, provost, Victoria Bamond, campus director, Carmen Alba and professors José Pinto and Alexandra Aaron moderated some of the talks.

 Trends in higher education

-The Global American University, Schiller, identifies 4 main trends in higher education, which form the basis of its educational innovation:
+Schiller International University, identifies 4 main trends in higher education, which form the basis of its educational innovation: